New York Commission Pay Laws

 It is possible to file a claim without an attorney.
 However, how these laws apply to your particular situation can be complicated.

 You may want to speak to a New York employment lawyer before taking action.
-Charles Joseph, an experienced NYC employment lawyer, offers free consultations for commissioned salespeople and anyone else who receives commission pay.
+Charles Joseph, an experienced NYC employment lawyer, offers free consultations for workers with commissioned sales jobs and anyone else who receives commission pay.

 Wafe Theft and Overtime FAQs